How to include non-taxable benefits into your caregiver's payroll

 A payroll example using non-taxable benefits

-Say you’re paying your caregiver $600 per week with no additional benefits added and they fill out their Form W-4 as Single with 1 allowance.
+Say you’re paying your caregiver $600 per week with no additional benefits added and they fill out their Form W-4 as Single with no dependents.
 Each pay period, this is what your care budget and their net pay will be approximately:

 |Your Caregiver:||Your Care Budget:|